Aiman-Abdullah/Laravel-Missing-SQL-driver-in-Azure-App-Service/README.md

 The resolution to the issue was added into workflow/ .yaml file the extensions:( see workflow/.yaml for more details ) <br>
  extensions: mbstring,PDO,grpc,tokenizer,xml,json,ctype,fileinfo,openssl,bcmath,mysql<br>

- NOTE: Change DB setting from .env.example
+ NOTE: You can change DB setting from .env.example file